 Ongoing Auto Enrolment Duties

 Automatic enrolment is an ongoing responsibility.
-Employers must continue to carry out duties and monitor any changes to their employees’ worker category after the staging date.
+Employers must continue to carry out duties and monitor any changes to their employees’ worker category after the duties start date.
 BrightPay will continue to automatically monitor the ages and qualifying earning of employees each pay period.
 Should an employee become an eligible jobholder, BrightPay will advise the user of their auto enrolment duties.

 Auto Enrolment Reporting

 BrightPay’s report writer within the analysis section allows the user to create and customise reports as required.
 A number of pre-set reports are provided within BrightPay, including payroll summary, pensions and statutory pay reports.
 These favourite reports represent the most common payroll reports generally used, but can be customised depending on the users preference.

 BrightPay produces contribution files and where applicable, enrolment files for the supported pension providers.
 These files can then be uploaded to the pension provider’s web portal via CSV file format.
 Currently BrightPay supports a number of auto enrolment pension providers

 including NEST, NOW: Pensions, The People’s Pension and many more.

 It is possible to use an auto enrolment pension scheme that is not listed here using the CSV output option.
 BrightPay is releasing a new upgrade to provide direct integration via an API with NEST, and shortly thereafter with some other pension providers.

 On the 6th April 2018, employers are required to increase the total minimum contribution into their employees pension pot from 2% to 5%.
 Employers will be required to contribute a minimum of 2% with the employee contributing the remaining 3%.